thor-harsh/Project--ML-6/README.md

 **Important-Note: Explore the dataset before going through the code.**
 </table>

 **So what are you waiting for..?
 Jump to the code to get started.
+As usual for any query or doubt see you inside pull request section.
+Thanks!**